SuperOffice/integration-services/README.md

 Editing these files will reflect the data seen inside of SuperOffice, and in SuperOffice Admin it is neccessary to point to the correct file to get the data.
 It is also possible to upload your own files, through the [Minimalistic API](#Minimalistic_API), or download one of the existing 'templates' above and re-upload new versions.

-In a real-world scenario, the data would be fetched from an external system, and not stored in the project itself!
+In a real-world scenario, the data would be fetched from an external system, and not stored in the project itself.

+## Questions and feedback

+If you have any questions or feedback, please create an issue in this repository.

 <!-- Reference links -->
 [0]: https://docs.superoffice.com/en/api/netserver/plugins/quote-connectors/online-quote-connectors/index.html